 Caramel Pecan Bar $4.29 and Caramel Butter Bar $4.49 — Karamell-Kuche, Germany Pavilion, Epcot

-We’re not even leaving the caramel shop for this next entry on our list because Karamell-Kuche also sells two salty/sweet bars that we love!
+We never want to leave Germany’s caramel shop, Karamell-Kuche, #1 because of the free smells, and #2 because it sells two salty/sweet bars that we love!
 The Caramel Butter Bar was our first love, and though it has changed some over the years (it used to be called Caramel-Covered Shortbread and it was a little too buttery on our last visit — see that here), it’s still worth the price of $4.49.

 But if you love the flavor and texture of nuts added to your sweets, the Caramel Pecan Bar at $4.29 really can’t be beat.
 See why the combo of salty pecans, sweet caramel, and shortbread make this our new bar!

-Mickey Beignets $4.49 — Sassagoula Floatworks and Food Factory, Port Orleans — French Quarter
+Mickey Beignets $4.99 — Scat Cat’s Club and Cafe, Port Orleans — French Quarter

-The word beignet conjures images of golden fried pillows of dough covered in powdered sugar, and at Port Orleans — French Quarter’s Sassagoula Floatworks and Food Factory, they get the Mickey treatment!
+The word beignet conjures images of golden fried pillows of dough covered in powdered sugar, and at Port Orleans — French Quarter’s Scat Cat’s Club and Cafe, they get the Mickey treatment!
 Mickey Beignets just arrived in Walt Disney World last year after being a long-time guest favorite at Disneyland Park (previously the Florida version was a rectangular shape).
 And while they weren’t as pillowy as the original version, the Mickey Beignets were still delicious.
-At $4.49 for three, they’re also a reasonably-priced snack!
+At $4.99 for three, they’re also a reasonably-priced snack!

 Don’t forget you can also get dipping sauces with these…